Determinant/mpd_trigger/README.rst

 lightweight and simple but as extensible as it can, but in the end, should be simple.
 After all, a simple task deserves a simple solution.
 Now the code is written in C in a single file and highly portable.
-It uses "patterns" to generate a command once MPD state is being changed and pipe it into a pre-selected shell.
+It uses "patterns" to generate a command once MPD state is being changed and pipes it into a pre-selected shell.
 During the execution, it consumes few resources and imposes little overhead.